DesignGraveyard/V010_Program_any_STM32_with_Arduino_IDE_in_5_steps/README.md

 Putty for Serial monitoring: https://putty.software/

 # Files:
-Arduino code of all examples used int he video are included.
+Arduino code of all examples used in the video are included.